shotover/shotover-proxy/windsock/readme.md

 }
 ```

+**TODO:** document running windsock as both a standalone crate and as a cargo bench.

 This example is simplified for demonstration purposes, refer to `examples/cassandra.rs` for a full working example.

 ## Running benches